Crandall, Texas: Geography

 According to the United States Census Bureau, the city of Crandall has a total area of 8.3 km2, of which 0.061 sqm, or 0.07%, is water.

 Demographics

 As of the 2020 United States census, 3,860 people, 1,149 households, and 968 families resided in the city.

 Education

 The city is served by the Crandall Independent School District (ISD).
 Schools in the Crandall ISD are Hollis T. Dietz Elementary School, W.A.
-Martin Elementary School, Noble-Reed Elementary School, Barbara Walker Elementary School, Nola Kathryn Wilson Elementary School, Crandall Middle School, Crandall High School, and Crandall Compass Academy.
+Martin Elementary School, Noble-Reed Elementary School, Barbara Walker Elementary School, Nola Kathryn Wilson Elementary School, Opal Smith Elementary School, Crandall Middle School, Crandall High School, and Crandall Compass Academy.

+The Crandall-Combine Community Library is within Central Middle School in Crandall.
+The library was previously in Crandall High School.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Crandall has a humid subtropical climate, Cfa on climate maps.

 In popular culture

-Bonnie and Clyde and Boys Don't Cry (1999 film)|Boys Don't Cry each filmed scenes in Crandall, while the episode "1800 Days to Justice" of Route 66 was filmed completely in Crandall, but takes place in the fictional town of Harcourt Junction.
+Bonnie and Clyde and Boys Don't Cry each filmed scenes in Crandall, while the episode "1800 Days to Justice" of Route 66 was filmed completely in Crandall but takes place in the fictional town of Harcourt Junction.